 Technology and Engineering

 Regardless of how you integrate technology and engineering into your STEM programs, be sure to have extensive introductory information to allow students to decide how they feel about the subject.
-Technology is a broad field, so you should try to cover several aspects, allowing students to understand all the different applications and try their hand at these topics.
-Some things you may want to consider include coding, web design and robotics.
+Technology is a broad field, so try to cover several aspects.
+Covering a wider variety of elements will enable kids to understand all the different applications and try their hand at these topics.
+Consider covering topics such as coding, web design and robotics.